Other Magic

 Пишите мне

-Spontaneity and the Logic of the Myth
+Spontaneity and the Logic of Myth

-Yet it often happens that the mind willingly accepts some elements of a Myth and resists others that logically follow from the Myth’s construction.
-A common cause of mental suffering and inefficiency is precisely its conflict with the hidden yet necessary manifestations of the Myth in which it exists.
-A typical example is social Myths, which are extraordinarily appealing due to their linear structure of construction (for example, family–work–home; work–summer-house–mistress, etc.), giving a sense of clarity and solidity, but at their very core tend to make people consume each other.
-By accepting such a Myth, a person usually unconsciously signs a “licensing agreement” in which the appealing aspects of “ordinary” life are written in large letters, and below — in small print — the clause: “I agree to suffer for a long time.”
+Consciousness often accepts certain elements of a Myth and resists others that necessarily follow from the Myth’s own logic.
+A common source of suffering and inefficiency in consciousness lies precisely in its conflict with the unobvious yet necessary manifestations of the Myth in which it exists.
+Social Myths are a typical example.
+Their linear construction can be extremely attractive (for example, family–work–home; work–dacha–mistress, and so on).
+They give a sense of clarity and solidity, yet at their core they contain a drive toward mutual consumption and suffering.
+By accepting such a Myth, a person — usually without awareness — signs a “license agreement”: the appealing features of “ordinary” life appear in large print, and below, in small print, comes the addendum: “I undertake to suffer for a long time and painfully.”

 1. Hello!
 What do you think is the nature of the ‘jumps’ of Power, as awareness occurring directly through the contact of consciousness with the Myth, their symbiosis, or just under the influence of some accidental external influences on consciousness?